-The Company's exposure, in terms of credit risk, to Elisandra V S.L.U. ('Parent') and Madrileña Red de Gas S.A.U. ('Sister') may have a significant effect on the Company's financial statements.
-The outstanding balances as at 31 December 2021 of EUR 957,169 thousand (long term receivable and short term receivable) represent 99,66% of the balance sheet total (EUR 956,706 thousand and represented 99,70% of the balance sheet total as at 31 December 2020).
+The Company's exposure, in terms of credit risk, to Elisandra Spain V S.L.U. ('Parent') and Madrileña Red de Gas S.A.U. ('Sister') may have a significant effect on the Company's financial statements.

+The outstanding balances as at 31 December 2022 of EUR 683,596 thousand (long term receivable and short term receivable) represent 99.17% of the balance sheet total (EUR 957,169 thousand and represented 99.66% of the balance sheet total as at 31 December 2021).

-The Company's most significant assets are the loans and interest receivables from Parent and Sister.
-In the event that the Parent and Sister can no longer fulfil their financial obligations towards the Company this would have a significant impact on the Company.
-The Company's ability to meet its financial obligations depends on the cash flow generated from the repayment of (accrued) interest and principal of the loans by the Parent and Sister companies.
-Current and future developments of the CoVid-19 outbreak are merely examples of factors that can impact the Company's ability to meet its financial obligations.
+The Company's most significant assets are the loans and interest receivables from the Parent and Sister.
+In the event of an insolvency of the Parent and/or Sister they can no longer fulfil their financial obligations towards the Company and it would have a significant impact on the Company.

+The Company's ability to meet its financial obligations depends on the cash flow generated from the repayment of (accrued) interest and principal by the Parent and Sister.
+Current and future developments in the energy market are merely examples of factors that can impact the Company's ability to meets its financing obligations.

-As such, the risk of a financial loss for the Company is significant, when Parent and/or Sister, fail to meet its contractual obligations towards the Company.
-Given this pervasive impact on the financial statements of the Company, we consider the valuation of the loans provided to the Parent and Sister and their related interest income accrued to be a key audit matter.
+As such, the risk of a financial loss of the Company is relevant, when the Parent and/or Sister, fail to meet their contractual obligations towards the Company.
+Given this pervasive impact on the financial statements of the Company, we consider the valuation on the loans provided to the Parent and/or Sister and their related interest income accrued a key audit matter.